Avalanche Science FAQ

 Program Required Equipment

-Students will need to supply their own basic field equipment for program work (e.g. clothing, beacon, shovel, probe, snow study tools, etc.) Please refer to the Program Standards document for a specific list of required equipment.
+Students will need to supply their own basic field equipment for program work (e.g., clothing, beacon, shovel, probe, snow study tools, etc.).
+Please refer to the Program Standards document (PDF) for a specific list of required equipment.

 Uniform charges

-The College wishes to identify its students in the field and on internships as being a part of the CMC Avalanche Science Program.
-We enjoy sponsorship from well-known technical clothing manufacturers and are able to equip our students with high quality uniform pieces at a significant discount.
+The College wishes to identify its students in the field and on internships as part of the CMC Avalanche Science Program.
+We enjoy sponsorship from well-known technical clothing manufacturers and can equip our students with high-quality uniform pieces at a significant discount.
 Students enrolled in the Certificate of Occupational Proficiency will be required to purchase the basic student uniform (shell and insulation layer) for approximately $300.

 Course Charges

-You should anticipate paying an additional course charges for specific classes that have travel or equipment provided by the college.
+You should anticipate paying additional course charges for specific classes with travel or equipment provided by the college.
 Please see the anticipated course charges in the tables above.

 Program Location and Logistics

-The program is housed at the Leadville campus of Colorado Mountain College and that’s where we meet for our intensive fieldwork sessions.
+The program is housed at the CMC Leadville and that’s where we meet for our intensive fieldwork sessions.
 But, because of our unique “hybrid” delivery model, students from anywhere in the U.S. can attend!

-No, we have developed the program to accommodate both local students as well as those who may not live in our area.
+No, we have developed the program to accommodate local students and those who may not live in our area.
 With the hybrid course format (blends of on-site and online learning), students will meet for 3-4 intensive on-campus sessions per winter and then remain engaged back home, completing online coursework and independent fieldwork as guided by their instructors.

 On Campus accommodation: